Coronavirus inflicts huge U.S. job losses; Pence aide infected

 The April unemployment rate was 14.2% for white Americans, but the rate reached 16.7% among African Americans and 18.9% among Hispanic Americans, the data showed.
 There also was a gender disparity, with the jobless rate at 13% for men and 15.5% for women.

-Overall, an astounding 20.5 million U.S. jobs were lost in April - the steepest loss since the Great Depression some 90 years ago - and the jobless rate broke the post-World War Two record of 10.8% in November 1982, the government said.
+Overall, the Labor Department reported a loss of 20.5 million jobs in April, a level not seen since the Great Depression of the 1930s.
+On Thursday, the government said that 33.5 million workers had filed first-time claims for unemployment benefits during the past seven weeks.

-Adding to the pain, millions of Americans have been unable to register for unemployment benefits due to bureaucratic hurdles, with the problem worse in some states than others.
+Adding to the pain, the sheer crush of Americans seeking to file jobless claims all at once has caused bureaucratic hurdles delaying access to benefits for millions of idled workers.

-Trump, seeking re-election in November, initially played down the threat posed by the coronavirus and has given inconsistent messages about how long the economic shutdown would last and the conditions under which states should reopen businesses.
+Trump, seeking re-election in November, initially played down the threat posed by the coronavirus.
+He has given inconsistent messages about the expected length of the economic shutdown and the conditions under which states should reopen businesses.

 “Those jobs will all be back, and they’ll be back very soon,” Trump told Fox News on Friday.

 Rita Trivedi, 63, of Hudson, Florida, was furloughed as an analyst at Nielsen Media Research on April 23 and has struggled to secure benefits from the state’s troubled unemployment system.
-Trivedi worries that she does not have enough money to cover her husband’s medical bills and other expenses.
+She fears she will lack the money to cover her husband’s medical bills and other expenses.

-“I’m more than anxious, I’m more than worried - it’s ‘can’t sleep’ kind of anxious,” Trivedi said in an interview.
+“I’m more than anxious, I’m more than worried - it’s ‘can’t sleep’ kind of anxious,” Trivedi said.
 “I’m just so tense thinking about these things and how to manage.”

 California, where the first statewide stay-at-home orders were issued on March 19, moved forward with a partial reopening plan on Friday, allowing manufacturing facilities that meet certain infection-control criteria to resume operations and permitting some retail workplaces, such as bookstores, jewelry stores, clothing stores, sporting goods stores and florists, to offer curbside pick-up and delivery services.